gyndlf/lonpos/README.md

 See `pictures/` for all the solutions in various layouts. `solutions/` contains all the solutions in compressed numpy arrays, use `view()` to view them.

 ## Usage
-The core algorithm of this program is written in Julia, however it can still be called from python.
+The core algorithm of this program is written in Julia, and so it is recommended to use Julia as the methods are more optimized, however it can still be called from Python.
 The disadvantage is that the setup to do this is more convoluted.

 `julia` should be available system-wide and when running from python it will connect to the julia environment specified by `Project.toml`.
 Make sure this will run before trying to call the python code.